-"Thanksgiving is a special time of year for many families, but it can also be hectic, so it’s important for people to plan for their pets," said Adam Goldfarb, director of pet care issues for The Humane Society of the United States.
+"Thanksgiving is a special time of year for many families, but it can also be hectic, so it’s important for people to plan for their pets," says KC Theisen, director of pet care issues for The Humane Society of the United States.
 "Whether your family is traveling or staying home, you can keep your pet safe and happy by thinking about their well-being ahead of time."

-With a few simple precautions, our pets can share this special time with us safely.
-The HSUS offers these tips to keep our four-legged family members healthy and happy:
+With a few simple precautions, your pets can happily share this special time.
+Here are some tips to keep your four-legged family members healthy and happy:

 Is your pet partying with you at home?

 - Provide your pet with a quiet, out-of-the-way room during holiday parties.
-Though some pets may enjoy socializing opportunities, the excitement of a party may overwhelm others.
+Some pets may enjoy socializing opportunities, but the excitement may overwhelm others.

-- Avoid the urge to give your pets table scraps, especially bones.
-Bones easily splinter and can cause serious health problems, even death.
+- Avoid the temptation to give your pets table scraps, especially bones.
+Bones easily splinter and can cause serious and expensive health problems, even death.

 Is your pet traveling with you?

-- If you are planning to take your pet with you when visiting friends and relatives during the holidays, be sure to contact them in advance to find out if your pet is welcome.
-Because of the excitement during the holidays, it might be best to board your pet or hire a reputable pet sitter instead.
+- If you are planning to bring your pet along to visit friends and relatives during the holidays, make sure you plan ahead.
+Your pet might be happier at home with a reputable pet sitter instead.

-- When traveling with your pet, attach tags with contact information for your mobile phone as well as a phone number for where you are staying.
+- When traveling with your pet, attach tags with contact information for your mobile phone as well as a phone number for the place you're staying.
 (Collars and tags are essential for dogs and cats whether at home or traveling.)

 - Traveling with your pet by air is risky, particularly during this busy time for airlines.
-Consider driving instead of flying, or leaving your pet under the care of a pet sitter or boarding kennel.
-Remember that your pet's carrier will be expected to undergo airline screening, so be sure to either have your pet securely harnessed so she can be safely contained while her carrier is x-rayed or request a special secondary screening from TSA that will not require you to take her out of her carrier.
-Click here for more information about traveling with pets by air.
+If you do have to fly rather than drive, remember that your pet's carrier will be expected to undergo airline screening.
+Be sure to either have your pet securely harnessed so she can be safely contained while her carrier is x-rayed or request a special secondary screening from TSA that will not require you to take her out of her carrier.

 Is your pet taking a vacation from you?